Syncing 10,000 leads/mo? GET A DEMO

 How to promote an event on LinkedIn?

-Additionally, the standard demand generation tactics, such as email and paid ads, are must-have elements in your LinkedIn Event management strategy.
-Targeting your event audience is also all about precision.
+Additionally, email and paid ads should be must-have elements in your LinkedIn Event management strategy.

 Here are some highlights on how to promote an event on LinkedIn.

-- Share helpful info on your event.
-This helps your audience understand what exactly you offer and what to expect.
+• Share helpful info about your event so your audience understands what exactly you offer and what to expect.

-- Post images or videos from your past events.
-Visuals are powerful advertising elements, and posting past event images can create engagement.
+• Post images or videos from your past events to create engagement.

-Now, the best way to manage all the lead data you collect before, during and after the event is through automation.
-These leads must be organized according to your lead score system and so require different nurturing approaches.
+Now, you’ll have a ton of lead data you can collect before, during, and after the event.
+These leads must be organized according to your lead score system, and so require different nurturing approaches.

-Using a third-party automation provider such as LeadsBridge helps streamline the entire process.
+Using a third-party automation provider such as LeadsBridge helps automate the entire process.

 How to monetize LinkedIn events?